Judge Elaine Gordon

 He is a graduate of Yale College and Yale Law School and received an Honorary Doctor of Law degree from Quinnipiac University.

-Benner teaches alternative dispute resolution at Quinnipiac University School of Law.
+Benner has taught alternative dispute resolution at Quinnipiac University School of Law.
 He also practices dispute resolution as an independent mediator, arbitrator and resolution consultant.
 He has been in a solo practice since 2010, following more than 30 years as a litigator at Shipman & Goodwin, LLP in Hartford.

 Benner employs primarily a facilitative and value-creation style of mediation over a range of matters, focusing in the business and healthcare fields.
 Benner is also a member of the American Arbitration Association Commercial and Healthcare panels.
 He writes and speaks regularly on a range of dispute resolution topics and has taught at University of Connecticut Law School prior to joining the Quinnipiac faculty.